Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Discussion

-However, signifcant challenges remain before we can experimentally realize Neural CRNs using DSD systems.
+However, significant challenges remain before we can experimentally realize Neural CRNs using DSD circuits.
 The primary obstacle lies in implementing a reliable clock mechanism.
-Chemical clocks typically rely on autocatalytic reactions \cite{Jiang2011-eh, srinivas2017enzyme, fujii2013predator}, which are difficult to construct in DSD systems due to leakage errors that amplify exponentially in autocatalytic circuits \cite{Reynaldo2000-kv, zhang2011dynamic}.
+Chemical clocks typically rely on autocatalytic reactions \cite{Jiang2011-eh, srinivas2017enzyme, fujii2013predator}, which are difficult to implement in DSD systems due to leakage errors that amplify exponentially in autocatalytic circuits \cite{Reynaldo2000-kv, zhang2011dynamic}.
 Another challenge is crosstalk in large-scale circuits, due to the limited sequence design space of orthogonal oligonucleotides \cite{milenkovic2005design}.
-Some of these issues may be mitigated by expanding the nucleotide alphabet \cite{lee2018genetic}, using nucleotide clamps to minimize the effect of spontaneous strand ``breathing''\cite{wang2017design}, or by developing alternative biomolecular hardware \cite{katz2020dna}.
-The use of dual-rail encoding presents an additional challenge as it exponentially inflates the circuit size.
-Exploring asymmetric computational representations, such as those used in the AASP circuit\cite{banda2014learning}, could offer more compact implementations of analog computation and learning.
-Furthermore, it remains unclear how to incorporate clock signal–based conditional activation in a non-intrusive manner.
-A potential strategy is to use clock signals to activate non-signal fuel complexes, which in turn initiate strand displacement reactions.
-However, precise kinetic control in this model remains a challenge.
-An alternative is to use cooperative hybridization mechanisms \cite{zhang2011cooperative}, in which both the clock signal and the functional signal co-invade a strand complex to initiate a reaction pathway.
-Recent research has proposed several ``timer'' approaches \cite{fern2017dna} that activate fuel complexes after a predetermined interval, but it is unclear how to engineer these timers to be dynamic and periodic, as would be required in the Neural CRN circuits.
+Some of these issues could be mitigated, for example, by expanding the nucleotide alphabet \cite{lee2018genetic}, using nucleotide clamps to minimize spontaneous ``breathing''\cite{wang2017design}, or by developing alternative biomolecular hardware \cite{katz2020dna}.
+The use of dual-rail encoding presents an additional challenge, as it exponentially increases the circuit size.
+Exploring asymmetric computational representations, such as those used in the AASP circuit \cite{banda2014learning}, could offer more compact implementations of analog computation and learning.
+Furthermore, it remains unclear how to incorporate clock signal–based conditional activation into the circuit in a nonintrusive manner.
+One potential strategy is to use clock signals to activate the non-signal fuel complexes, which in turn initiate the strand displacement reactions.
+However, precise kinetic control in this approach remains a challenge.
+An alternative approach might involve using cooperative hybridization strategies \cite{zhang2011cooperative}, where the clock signal and the functional signal co-invade a strand complex to initiate a reaction pathway.
+Recent studies have introduced various ``timer'' strategies \cite{fern2017dna} designed to activate fuel complexes following a set delay.
+However, engineering them to be dynamic and periodic remains a challenge.